lrickerman/NYWWS_data/README.md

 | wwtp_longitude | Longitude of the facility in degrees |

 ### sars2-concentration.csv

-This file contains the measurements of raw abundance from wastewater samples, as well as sample metadata, including collection method and extraction method.
-Within the dataset, each row consists of the results from a single sampling event and necessary information to perform spatial and/or temporal analyses.

 | Variable name | Description |
 | --- | --- |